Clarifai/old-docs/api-guide/annotate/annotations.md

 #### Update Annotation with Concepts in a Region

-When you update an annotation with a region, you should provide the region ID if you do not intend to change the region.
+When you update region data, you should nested new data in region.data with region ID set to current region ID if you do not intend to change/remove the region.

 {% tabs %}
 {% tab title="gRPC Python" %}